 • Limited enrolment program: 30 students in French and English programs combined

-• Program offered in collaboration with McMaster and Ryerson universities
+• Program offered in Ontario as a consortium with McMaster and Ryerson universities

 • In addition to academics, students do six terms of full time midwifery placements